bndtools/bnd.manual/_source/_commands/do.md

 ---
 layout: default
 title:      do [options] ...
 summary: Execute a file based on its extension.
-Supported extensions are: bnd (build), bndrun (run), and jar (print)
+Supported extensions are bnd (build), bndrun (run), and jar (print)
 ---

 OPTIONS